|

 Low – Emissivity (Low

-E) Glass:
+E) glass:

 glass that restricts the passage of radiant heat in and out.
 A metal